Exterior view of the front of Springwood. (My photo does not capture it, but there is another wing to the left that matches the one on the right).

 In addition to the guided tour of the house, self-guided tour of the gardens and presidential library, visitors can also see Val-Kill Cottage, the place where Eleanor Roosevelt spent so much of her time for both work and relaxation.
 Today it stands as a tribute to her.
 The two properties are close to one another.
 From what I understand there is a path that can be walked, but visitors can also drive and park at Val-Kill (a flyer I picked up said there is a 1.8 mile trail connecting the two properties).

 We drove over to Val-Kill and parked our car.
 We were limited on time and the tour we had hoped to go on was full for that time slot and we didn't have time to wait for the next one, so we missed seeing the inside of the cottage.
 However, we did spent some time walking the grounds.

 Approaching Val-Kill from the parking lot.
-The property is very lovely and in this photo you can catch a glimpse of the cottage.
+The property is lovely and, in this photo, you can catch a glimpse of the cottage.
 A lot of recreational time was spent here, but Eleanor also used this space for all of the work she was doing in efforts to help society.

 Both sites are open daily from 9 a.m. to 5 p.m., with the exception of the property closing on Thanksgiving, Christmas and New Year's Day.
 Hyde Park is located approximately 90 miles north of New York City and 70 miles south of Albany.
 We really enjoyed our tour of Springwood, the NPS guide was so knowledgeable.